NadyaNayme/BetterBuffsBar/readme.md

 - Ancient Elven Ritual Shard cooldown
 - Adrenaline Potion cooldown
 - Necrosis stacks
-- Limitless*
-- Berserk cooldown
+- Berserk cooldown *
-- (Greater) Sunshine cooldown
+- (Greater) Sunshine cooldown *
-- (Greater) Death's Swiftness cooldown
+- (Greater) Death's Swiftness cooldown *
-- Living Dead cooldown
+- Living Dead cooldown *
+- Limitless *
+- Undead Slayer Ability *
+- Dragon Slayer Ability *
+- Demon Slayer Ability *
+- Ingenuity of the Humans *
+- Overhead Prayers
+- DPS Prayers

-\* An attempt is made to track Limitless 84s~ cooldown.
+\* An attempt is made to track cooldowns.
 It can drift and become inaccurate when the server drops ticks/lags.
 Outside of DXPW on very laggy worlds it typically shouldn't be off by more than a second or two.

 ## Known Issues